Cambridge-Hands-On-Science/Experiments/Experiments/Computer Science/Cryptography.md

 #### Scytale - wrap around codes
 These codes are written on strips of paper.
 To read them you need to wrap them around a piece of pipe insulation and read downwards.
 The hidden key is the diameter (width) of the insulation, only one diameter will give the message, the other diameters will give nonsense.

-Get the kids to try wrapping the strips around the different cylinders, get them to guess which is correct and what the encrypted word is.
+Get the kids to try wrapping the strips around the different cylinders, get them to guess which strip matches with which tube and what the encrypted word on each is.

+The 38mm tube says CAKES (or both CAKES and SMILE), the 62mm tube says GOAT and the 68mm tube says DUCK.

+## Advanced Experiments (missing equipment for it-so NOT ACTIVE)
 #### Key Exchange (becomes a bit harder from now on)

 In this section, we'll look at sharing information between two people Alice and Bob.
 They want to pass messages to each other without them being read by their nosy friend Eve the Eavesdropper.
 We've got a box they can post messages between them in as well as an assortment of padlocks and keys, ask the children how they might send a message between them?
 You can act as the post, taking things between them, but also as Eve, reading and copying all the post they send.